Context IDs

 Context IDs determine which resources your applications and services can access.

-There are two types of Context IDs:
+There are three types of Context IDs:

-Context IDs generated by SitecoreAI
+Master Context IDs generated by SitecoreAI

 Context IDs generated by SitecoreAI provide access to all content in the environment, and are treated as secret.